Codec 2: Adoption

 Codec 2 has also been integrated into FreeSWITCH and there's a patch available for support in Asterisk.
+Reticulum's LXST uses Codec 2 when operating in Ultra low-bandwidth profile, such as over LORA interfaces.

 There was an FM-to-Codec2 digital voice repeater in earth orbit on amateur radio CubeSat LilacSat-1 (call sign ON02CN, QB50 constellation), which was launched and subsequently deployed from the International Space Station in 2017.

 History

 The prominent free software advocate and radio amateur Bruce Perens lobbied for the creation of a free speech codec for operation at less than 5 kbit/s.
 Since Perens did not have the background himself, he approached Jean-Marc Valin in 2008, who introduced him to lead developer David Grant Rowe, who has worked with Valin on Speex on several occasions.
 Rowe himself was also a radio amateur (amateur radio call sign VK5DGR) and had experience in creating and using voice codecs and other signal processing algorithms for speech signals.
 He obtained a PhD in speech coding in the 1990s and was involved in the development of one of the first satellite telephony systems (Mobilesat).

 He agreed to the task and announced his decision to work on a format on August 21, 2009.
 He built on the research and findings from his doctoral thesis.
 The underlying sinusoidal modelling goes back to developments by Robert J. McAulay and Thomas F. Quatieri (MIT Lincoln labs) from the mid-1980s.

 In August 2010, David Rowe published version 0.1 alpha.
 Version 0.2 was released towards the end of 2011, introducing a mode with 1,400 bits/s and significant improvements in quantization.

 In January 2012, at linux.conf.au, Jean-Marc Valin helped improve the quantization of line spectral pairs, which Rowe is less familiar with.
 After several changes to the available bit rate modes in winter and spring 2011/2012, 2,400, 1,400 and 1,200 bit/s modes were available after May of that year.

 Codec 2 700C, a new mode with a bit rate of 700 bit/s, was finished in early 2017.

 In July 2018 an experimental 450 bit/s mode was demonstrated, which was developed as part of a master thesis at the University of Erlangen-Nuremberg.
 By clever training of the vector quantization the data rate could be further reduced based on the principle of the 700C mode.